Crystal River Archaeological State Park

 Welcome to Crystal River Archaeological State Park

-People traveled to the complex from great distances to bury their dead and conduct trade.
+People traveled to the complex from great distances to conduct trade and bury their dead.
 It is estimated that as many as 7,500 Native Americans may have visited the complex every year.

-As part of the Great Florida Birding Trail, the park offers bird-watchers the chance to observe a variety of birds.
+As part of the Great Florida Birding Trail, the park offers bird-watchers the chance to observe a variety of species.

 More Places You Might Like

 Troy Spring State Park